bytecodealliance/rfcs/accepted/wasmtime-instance-allocator.md

 impl PoolingInstanceAllocator {
-   /// Creates a new pooling instance allocator with the given strategy and limits. pub fn new(strategy: PoolingAllocationStrategy, limits: PoolingLimits) -> Result<Self>;
+   /// Creates a new pooling instance allocator with the given strategy and limits. pub fn new(
+      strategy: PoolingAllocationStrategy,
+      module_limits: ModuleLimits,
+      instance_limits: InstanceLimits,
+   ) -> Result<Self, String> { ... }
 }

 impl InstanceAllocator for PoolingInstanceAllocator { ... }
 ```

-This type is responsible for reserving large, contiguous regions of address space that can be used to quickly allocate instances, memories, and tables in Wasmtime.
+This type is responsible for reserving large, contiguous regions of address space that can be used to quickly allocate instances in
+Wasmtime.

-The implementation will use free lists to track the available instances, memories, and tables that can be handed out by the allocator.
+The implementation will use a free list to track the available instances that can be handed out by the allocator.

-When an instance is deallocated, it will be returned to a free list, along with the associated memories and tables.
+When an instance is deallocated, it will be returned to a free list.

 ### The `userfault` feature